ScriptRaccoon/portfolio-website/src/data/posts/typescriptlove.md

 Whenever I begin to type something, TypeScript gives me indications of how it can be completed.
 This speeds up the development process a lot since I can just accept the completion by Enter or Tab.
 There is no need to write down all the letters.
 When multiple completions are possible, I navigate to the correct one with the arrow keys.

 I like this in particular with SvelteKit.
 Say you are in a `load` function of the route `/blog/[id]`.
 It accepts an event object, which is automatically typed.
-When I type `event.` (with the dot in the end) I get a list of all possible functions and properties on the event object.
+When I type `event.` (with the dot at the end) I get a list of all possible functions and properties on the event object.
 One of these is `event.params`.
 When I type this and add another dot, I get the _only_ possible parameter `id` already autocompleted.
-I just need to accept with Enter.
+I just need to accept with "Enter".
 So the following code is written basically in no time.

 ```typescript
 export const load = async (event) => {